 What do the school council do?

-The councillors talk with their class and listen to any ideas their classmates may have about the school.
-Each class has a book in which suggestions can be written, it is the responsibility of the school councillors for raising any issues at the fortnightly meetings, and as a group to discuss ideas.
+The councillors talk with their class and listen to any ideas their classmates may have about the school, it is the responsibility of the school councillors for raising any issues at the fortnightly meetings, and as a group to discuss ideas.